rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-github-app.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-github-app"/>
 </head>

-In environments using GitHub, you can configure the new GitHub App authentication provider in the Rancher, which allows users to authenticate against a GitHub Organization account using a dedicated [GitHub App](https://docs.github.com/en/apps/overview).
+In environments using GitHub, you can configure the new GitHub App authentication provider in Rancher, which allows users to authenticate against a GitHub Organization account using a dedicated [GitHub App](https://docs.github.com/en/apps/overview).
 This new provider runs alongside the existing standard GitHub authentication provider, offering increased security and better management of permissions based on GitHub Organization teams.

 ## Prerequisites